UAS Team Acquires high alpine snow data

 A Collaborative Effort

-Such ambitious UAS missions are only feasible thanks to the collaborative efforts of our talented research team at our EORC, notably, PhD student Antonio Castaneda who has a incredible wealth of UAS knowledge and manages to resolve many issues and Dr. Mirjana Bevanda who is managing the various UAS research missions, ensuring that all scientific, technical and logistical aspects were meticulously organised.
-Their whole expertise, combined with the guidance of Professor Tobias Ullmann, who serves as the science team lead for the University of Würzburg at the Schneefernerhaus research station, has been instrumental in the success of this initiative.
+Such ambitious UAS missions are only feasible thanks to the collaborative efforts of our talented research team at our EORC, notably, PhD student Antonio Castaneda who has a incredible wealth of UAS knowledge and manages to resolve many issues and Dr. Mirjana Bevanda who is leading the various UAS research missions, ensuring that all scientific and technical aspects are met.
+Their whole expertise, combined with Professor Tobias Ullmann, who serves as the science team lead for the University of Würzburg at the Schneefernerhaus research station, has been instrumental in the success of this initiative.

 Looking Ahead